Jethet/wiki-hh/HTML/HTML_learning.md

   </tr>
 ```
 **Span:**
-A row can span over 2 or more columns using colspan:
+A row can span over 2 or more columns using `colspan`:
 ``` html
    <tr>
       <td colspan="2">Row 1 Columns 1-2</td>
    </tr>
    ```
-A row can span over 2 or more rows using rowspan:
+A row can span over 2 or more rows using `rowspan`:
 ``` html
    <tr>
       <td colspan="2">Row 1 Columns 1-2</td>